reef-technologies/handbook/README.md

 Welcome onboard.
 This document will help you prepare your development environment step-by-step.

-All data related to company **must** be stored in the virtual machine in encrypted volume.
+All data related to company **must** be stored in the virtual machine, image of which is stored on an encrypted volume.
 This practice prevents potential data leaks, i.e. when your computer get stolen.
 There are a few exceptions, that you will read about them later.

+# Foundation rules of the company

+This should have been covered on a recruitment call, but it is very important, so here is a reminder

+## Values

+ - happy customers
+ - high quality code in the repository

+That's it.

+## Project management

+Developer working on a project **must never** discuss deadlines or give estimates (even rough) to a customer.
+We have project managers for that.
+Why?

+As it turns out, developers are usually optimistic about their estimates.
+They are also Good People (at least the ones that we hire), so when the customer asks politely if a developer can help him, developer will usually agree.
+Delivering on such promise is a problem.
+This fails more often than not.

+Enter the project managers.
+Those are particularly skilled at risk management, reduction of scope to what is really needed etc. Also, they enjoy talking to the customer.
+Therefore we let them take responsibility for the deadlines - they take care about availability of developers, risk, schedule and so on.
+This way everyone is happier.
+Just to make it clear, if a developer would ever provide an estimate or a deadline, it is considered invalid.
+The customers know this too, so they shouldn't ask and you shouldn't reply - just redirect them to a project manager, tell them you'll contact him/her and produce an accurate estimate as soon as possible.

+## Projects

+We avoid fixed scope projects.
+TODO: why

+We will not accept a project targeted to manipulate and rip people off from their savings such as insurance+retirement funds.

+There has been a point here about armed rocket navigation systems, but then someone said a low quality navigation system may cause the rocket to miss (hit something/someone else), but then the attacker would just fire another one (and maybe miss again due to the same bug).
+So that point is no longer clearly a no-go.

 # Time tracking

 ### Sign in to e-mail account

-The first step you will take is to sign in to your new Google account at reef.pl.
+The first step you will take is to sign in to your new Google account at `reef.pl`.
 All information including credentials have been sent to your personal e-mail address.

 ### **Caution!**